claymfischer/ontogeny/README.md

 The name *ontogeny* refers to the development of an individual from embryo to maturity.
 I chose this name as my hope is these tools help you to go from terrified of a command line to proficient in bioinformatics.

-They are bash shell scripts put together as I learn, working with biological data on UNIX/Linux servers (data wrangling).
+They are bash shell scripts put together while I learn how to work with biological data on UNIX/Linux servers (data wrangling).
 I try and maintain cross-platform compatibility where possible.

 They follow [kent](https://github.com/ucscGenomeBrowser/kent) command conventions.
 This means executing the command with no arguments will show usage/help.
 Many also follow UNIX conventions with the -h or --help flags.